 - Suzy Badaraco will be presenting “Food, Flavor & Beverage Future Trends: Authenticity, Risk and Experimentation Lead the Way”

-- Government Affairs and Education Committee representatives, Neil Ylanan and Dean Davidson will be presenting on current issues in regulation in the U.S. and abroad.
+- Government Affairs and Education Committee representatives will be presenting on current issues in regulation in the U.S. and abroad.
 Topics will include the Food Safety Modernization Act and FDA and USDA updates.

 Keynote Speaker: Matt Tenney on Wednesday 30 September